 EB-5 Due Diligence

 People ask us how to evaluate a regional center (RC) and conduct due diligence.
 This involves the investor or their financial advisor analyzing the economic risk of inadequate financial return or business failure; and analyzing immigration risks or likelihood that the RC will not provide a green card.
-Lawler & Lawler is not involved in economic or financial matters, only immigration.
+Lawler & Lawler is not involved in economic or financial matters, only immigration law.

 We are immigration experts and cannot advise on the economics or financial aspects of a project.
 Evaluating the RC immigration risk is quite complex, as it involves analysis of:

 - · Job creation, including economic input/output models and the factors used for those inputs;